 Where are Girls Inc. programs and services offered?

-Girls Inc. of Santa Fe offers After School, Spring Break Camp, Summer Camp, and some workshops at our Hillside Center at 301 Hillside Avenue in downtown Santa Fe.
-We also do workshops and outreach programming at sites throughout Santa Fe County.
-Please visit the Program pages for more information.
+Girls Inc. of Santa Fe offers After School, Spring Break Camp, and Summer Camp at our Hillside Center, 301 Hillside Avenue in Historic Downtown Santa Fe.
+We also facilitate groups in the Santa Fe Public Schools, Santa Fe Indian School and sites throughout Santa Fe County and Rio Arriba County.

 What are your current financials?